ethershare/EtherShare/README.md

 **Option 1 : Visit the Website**

 You can just visit [ethershare.org](http://ethershare.org) or [ethershare.github.io](https://ethershare.github.io) to use EtherShare.
 Please install Metamask or use other Ethereum wallets that supporting DApp browsers.
-Or you can only view the Shares in the `cache.html`.
+Or you can only view the Shares.

 **Option 2 : Download the HTML Files**